Treatments, options and pricing

 Browse and click below to book any of our available Food Sensitivity Tests.

-Please note, that interpretation of test results is not included.
-For this, you’ll be required to book a food sensitivity follow-up consultation using the option below.
+Please note that the interpretation of test results is not included.
+For this, you’ll be required to book a food sensitivity results interpretation & follow-up appointment.

 For over 2 years old